Develatio/js-traverse/readme.markdown

 Set the element at the array or string `path` to `value`.

+## .delete(path)

+Delete the element at the array or string `path`.
+This will call `delete` on whatever the end path is, which means that if the parent is an object, it's key will be removed.
+If it's an array, the element at that position will be set to `undefined`.
+If you want to remove elements from arrays use
+`.remove()`.

+## .remove(path)

+Like `.delete()`, but it will remove values from arrays, instead of setting them to `undefined`.

 ## .has(path)

 Return whether the element at the array or string `path` exists.